tonkeeper/wallet-api/README.md

 Primary confirmation UI displays:

+* Royalty address (if not the same as the wallet).
+* Royalty (%): fraction formatted in percents.
 * Fee: actual tx fee + amount (which will be deposited on the interim contracts)
-* Royalty (%): fraction formatted in percents.
-* Royalty address (if not the same as the wallet).

 Secondary UI with raw data:

+* NFT Collection ID: EQr6...jHyR (TODO: check if that must be front-and-center or not)
 * collectionContentUri
 * nftItemContentBaseUri
 * nftItemCodeHex